esl/MongooseIM/doc/configuration/listen-components.md

 * **Default:** `"all"`
 * **Example:** `access = "component"`

 Determines who is allowed to send data to external components.
-By default the rule is `all`, which means that anyone can communicate with the components.
+By default, the rule is `all`, which means that anyone can communicate with the components.

 ### `listen.service.password`
 * **Syntax:** string